snargledorf/kewlbot/README.md

 ## Supported commands:
 - `/boop` responds with a random dog picture or video
+- `/carrot` responds with a random horse picture
 - `/tips` responds with a random tip from /r/LifeProTips or /r/YouShouldKnow

 # Requirements